 You don’t know the exact MI command that you want to run?
-Forget about the which command, the new OpenSIPS CLI will do all the job for your.
+Forget about the MI which command, the new OpenSIPS CLI will do all the job for you.
 Just hit the TAB key, and opensips-cli will show you all the possible alternatives for your input, or even complete the command for you.

 Moreover, if you don’t know the parameters a command receives, a simple TAB key will show you all the arguments available for that specific command.
 You just need to fill in the values for the ones you need, and that’s it!

 Need to run a previous command?
 No worries, just hit the UP button to navigate until you find the command you want to execute.
 Or simply search for it using the CTRL-R keys followed by parts of the commands you want to run.

 Check out a nice demo of using the opensips-cli auto-completion tool and history here:

 The tool can be configured using a configuration file, specified in the widespread ini format.
 An example configuration file that modifies the default prompt info and log level is:

 [default] log_level: INFO prompt_intro: My custom OpenSIPS CLI Intro!